RoboForm vs 1Password: which is the best password manager?

 Multi-factor security

-Multi-factor authentication (MFA) adds another layer of security by requiring identity verification using two or more ways before granting access to your vault.
+You can use multi-factor authentication (MFA) with both RoboForm and 1Password.
+MFA adds another layer of security by requiring two or more levels of identification before granting access to your vault.

 You can also opt for a one-time password (OTP) sent via email or SMS.
 However, these methods aren’t recommended as they’re significantly more vulnerable to hacking than authenticator apps.